vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 14. In the terminal panel test our connectivity to the cluster: `kubectl get node`
 15. The result should list 3 notes with a few minutes age since we have created the cluster
 16. To deploy our first application to the cluster we will reuse the node.js end-point
-17. In the terminal window run: `git clone https://github.com/vkhazin/courseware-nodejs-container.git`
-18. You can add the folder to the workspace in the editor explorer
+17. The source code of the application: `https://github.com/vkhazin/courseware-nodejs-container.git`
+18. The docker image published to docker hub: [https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container](https://hub.docker.com/repository/docker/vkhazin/courseware-nodejs-container)
 19. In the terminal panel navigate to the new folder
-20. Build a docker image: `docker build ./ -t node/end-point`
-21. Add a new file under the root of the cloned repository: `deployment.yml` with the following content:
+20. Add a new file under the root of the cloned repository: `deployment.yml` with the following content:
-22. ```
+21. ```
     apiVersion: apps/v1
     kind: Deployment
     metadata: